rickythewriter/kung-fu-search/README.md

 ## What is Eighteen Hands of Wing Chun?

 In the Gary Lam Wing Chun system, each move is assigned one of five elements of the Chinese wuxing system.
-I have written each hand's jyutping (Cantonese romanization), English translation, and element onto a JSON file.
+I have written each hand's jyutping (Cantonese romanization), English translation, and element onto a JSON file, the content of which is imported into this React app, which uses the Hamming Distance to search for hands of interest and their elements.

 ## Technologies Used
 - React